sensu/sensu-docs/content/sensu-go/5.21/reference/events.md

 silenced     | |
 -------------|------
 description  | Array of silencing entries that match the event.
-If no silencing entries match the event, the `silenced` key will have a null value.
-API responses omit keys with null values, so `silenced` will only appear for events when one or more silencing entries match the event. required     | false type         | Array example      | {{< code shell >}}"silenced": [
+The `silenced` attribute is only present for events if one or more silencing entries matched the event at time of processing.
+If the `silenced` attribute is not present in an event, the event was not silenced at the time of processing. required     | false type         | Array example      | {{< code shell >}}"silenced": [